Codelanx/CodelanxLib/README.md

 * `Lang#color(String)`

-Some of you might be familiar with the method:
+You might be familiar with the method:

 ```java
 String myString = /* some string with color codes */;